nooroka/G4-project/README.md

 The data was taken from <a href = "https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE110582">GSE110582</a> (samples GSM3003539 and GSM3003540, e.g. human HEK-293T cell line
 with or withut PDS).<br>
 "39" or "40" in the script means this file is for GSM3003539  or for GSM3003540. <br>
+Snakefiles use scripts in "scripts" folders. <br>
+There are some controls, which are indicated in file names of scripts or Snakemake files in "Density" folder. <br>